OidaTiftla/CarND-Vehicle-Detection/README.md

 #### Scales and overlap of windows

 The scales and overlaps are defined in the function `get_windows(img)` in the file `vehicle_classifier.py`.
-There are four different scales used:
+There are four different scales and an overlapping of `0.7` used:

 ![sliding_windows1.png](examples/sliding_windows1.png)
 ![sliding_windows2.png](examples/sliding_windows2.png)